Tate Kobang: Early and personal life

-Tate Kobang grew up in Northeast Baltimore, Maryland before moving to York, Pennsylvania as a teenager, where he attended Central York High School before dropping out to pursue rap.
-In 2013, his mother and father passed away suddenly within months of each other, making him responsible for his 8 younger siblings at age 21, prompting him to continue music at a more serious level to provide for his family.
+Tate Kobang grew up in Northeast Baltimore, Maryland, before moving to York, Pennsylvania, as a teenager, where he attended Central York High School before dropping out to pursue rapping.
+In 2013, his mother and father died suddenly within months of each other, making him responsible for his 8 younger siblings at age 21, prompting him to continue music at a more serious level to provide for his family.

 Influences

 Although he originally wanted to be a video game programmer, Kobang’s interest in music stemmed at an early age—he sang in his church choir at age 5, and began writing music around age 11.
 He also learned to read music and play the saxophone and piano in middle school, and took music production classes in high school.
 Kobang’s uncle, Baltimore rapper Killa Q, introduced him to rap, and even had Kobang write for him.
 Kobang also credits artists Mr. Cheeks, Method Man, and Cassidy as influences.